zalando-incubator/kube-ingress-aws-controller/README.md

     `kubernetes:application` = `kube-ingress-aws-controller`

-They also share the `ClusterID` tag with other resources from the same CloudFormation stack.
+They also share the `kubernetes.io/cluster/<cluster-id>` tag with other resources from the cluster where it belongs.

 ### Deleting load balancers